CODARcode/cheetah/docs/draft/README.md

     </adios-config>
     ```
     + Inside Gray-Scott program, using ADIOS2 API, a user opens "SimulationOutput" stream and writes to it at each time step
-      without knowing what kind of I/O object it is: BP file, HDF5 file,
+      without knowing what I/O backend is used: BP file, HDF5 file,
       network socket (SST, SSC), etc.
     + Inside compression program, using ADIOS2 API, a user  opens "SimulationOutput" stream and reads from it at each time step
+    + Of course, both the reader and the writer should be told to use the same `adios2.xml` file.
     + The above XML file specifies that  "SimulationOutput" uses "SST" engine (network socket) and that a producer should block until somebody reads its output.
     + "CompressionOutput" stream is used by compression program to write its output into BP file (ADIOS2's native output format).
     + Engines can be changed in XML file without rebuilding the programs.